International Communist Party: Formation of the Communist Party of Italy

-Left Opposition and Formation of the Left Faction
+Left Opposition and the formation of the Left Faction

 The Left Faction of the Communist Party of Italy formed in 1928, primarily composed of Italian émigré communities in Belgium, France, and the United States.
 The formation was prompted by Leon Trotsky's expulsion from the Soviet Union, the adoption of the theory of socialism in one country, as well as a growing number of other disagreements with Comintern policies.

 Though initially sympathetic to Trotsky's Left Opposition, the faction maintained its independence.
 Trotsky eventually turned towards the New Italian Opposition, formed by former Stalinists, as his Italian contacts due to the faction's hesitation about hastily forming heterogeneous opposition groups into an organized whole.

-Wartime Activity and Formation of the Internationalist Communist Party
+Wartime activity and the formation of the Internationalist Communist Party

 The Left Faction opposed the Spanish Civil War, viewing it as a prelude to the coming imperialist war.
 In 1938, the International Bureau of Left Factions was founded as the only organ from which the future party would emerge.
 During World War II, the scattered militants maintained a revolutionary defeatist position.

-In 1943, a nucleus led by militants including Onorato Damen, Fausto Atti, Mario Acquaviva, and Bruno Maffi established the Internationalist Communist Party in Northern Italy.
+In 1943, a nucleus led by militants including Onorato Damen, Fausto Atti, Mario Acquaviva, and Bruno Maffi established the Internationalist Communist Party (Partito Comunista Internazionalista) in Northern Italy.
 The party conducted significant anti-war agitation among factory workers and partisans.
 Eventually, Atti and Acquaviva were killed by Italian Communist Party members in 1945 for their intervention among partisan groups.
 Following the Allied invasion of Italy, the Left Faction of Communists and Socialists around Bordiga formed in Naples and was absorbed into the new party in 1945, although Bordiga himself did not formally join until 1949.

 Immediately, serious divergences emerged between two main currents of the Internationalist Communist Party, eventually leading to a split in 1952.
 The faction centered around Damen favored electoral participation and rejected both union work and national liberation struggles, whereas the faction centered around Bordiga opposed the policy of revolutionary parliamentarianism, supported union work, and maintained the Communist International's position on national and colonial questions.
-Following the 1952 split, Damen's group continued to publish the magazine Battaglia Comunista, while Bordiga's faction published Programma Comunista.
+Following the 1952 split, Damen's group continued to publish the magazine Battaglia Comunista, while Bordiga's faction published Il Programma Comunista.

 History

 Formation of the International Communist Party

-The faction around Bordiga, now organized as a new party, did not officially adopt the name International Communist Party until the early 1960s.
+The faction around Bordiga, now organized as a new party, did not officially adopt the name International Communist Party until 1965.
 Afterwards, its internal organization underwent significant changes.
 The policy of democratic centralism was replaced with organic centralism, which eliminated internal mechanisms of democracy.
 Party congresses were substituted with general meetings featuring detailed presentations, and a single commissioner (Bruno Maffi) was appointed with the task of linking different sections of the party.